Integrated ab initio modelling of atomic order and magnetic anisotropy for rare-earth-free magnet design: effects of alloying additions in $\mathrm{L}1_0$ FeNi: Results

-Once again, we first calculate an `ideal' MCA, assuming that the elemental addition substitutes only on the Ni sites.
-Results of this calculation are given in the right-hand column of Table~\ref{table:all_additive_results}.
+Once again, we begin our analysis by calculating an `ideal' MCA, assuming that the elemental addition substitutes only on the Ni sites.
+Results of these calculations are denoted `ideal' in Table~\ref{table:all_additive_results}.
 Intriguingly, the addition of Co results in a notable {\it decrease} in MCA compared to that of binary FeNi.
 This outcome is associated with the Co on the Ni sublattice making a negative contribution to the total magnetic torque in our calculations.
 The additives Cr, Al, and Mo look promising, as the addition of any of these elements to the Ni sublattice increases the MCA that is predicted by our calculations.
 It therefore appears that the addition of these elements alters the electronic structure of the material in such a way as to enhance the predicted MCA.
 This phenomenon has been noted before in other computational studies, {\it e.g.} in a study of general Fe-Ni-Al systems~\cite{sokolovskiy_impact_2022}.
 Once again, though, we stress that these calculations represent an idealised picture, and the thermodynamic stability of a given phase must be assessed before drawing conclusions as to its suitability as a gap permanent magnet.

 To this end, results of the chemical stability analysis for the system Fe$_4$Ni$_3X$, for the considered additions, $X =$ Al, Co, Pd, Mo, Cr, are tabulated in \ref{table:all_additive_results}.
 The chemical stability analysis is always performed for the system modelled in both its paramagnetic and ferromagnetic states, to assess the degree to which chemical order is coupled to the magnetic state.
 Where an L1\textsubscript{0} ordering is inferred, indicated by $\mathbf{k}_\text{ord} = (0, 0, 1)$, the maximally ordered L1\textsubscript{0} structure that is consistent with this type of ordering is derived, and subsequently its MCA is calculated.
 Our results for predicted chemical ordering demonstrate that the assumption that the additive will substitute for Ni is flawed; our inferred chemical ordering never leads to a perfect L1\textsubscript{0}-like structure and, therefore, the anisotropy is always reduced compared to that obtained from the `ideal' lattice structure.
 This result demonstrates that it is crucial to simultaneously examine the phase behaviour of a candidate material and quantify its magnetic properties, to ensure that any proposed intermetallic phase will be thermodynamically stable, and thus realizable.